d-wdj/BB2491/bin/readme.md

 the limma package.

 3. Post-DESeq2
-* prep_piano.py: Converts the Ensembl gene IDs to HPA gene symbols.
+* *prep_piano.py*: Converts the Ensembl gene IDs to HPA gene symbols.
 Also filters down the results to only the protein-coding genes.

+Other:
+* *qval_check.Rmd*: miniscript to check for DE-genes at FDR 5%.